 Medical Diagnostics Schools

 Read about the field of medical diagnostics, and learn how you can work as a diagnostic professional in radiologic technology.
 Read about certificate, associate's degree and bachelor's degree programs in radiologic technology, and explore the courses you'd take.
 Check the licensure requirements for radiologic technologists.
 Find out whether medical diagnostics courses are available online.
-Schools offering Allied Health degrees can also be found in these popular choices.

 Medical diagnostics educational programs are generally available under the field of radiography or radiologic technology.
 Take a look at the different degree programs, coursework, and delivery methods of these programs by reading this article.